The gardens of Florence where to breathe the spring

 With a special focus on multiples (in the Rose Garden on the way to San Miniato), study (in the Horticulture Gardens) and environmental awareness (as in the Orti Dipinti Community Gardens), without forgetting to stop for lunch, of course (at Le Lune)!

 Three gardens in one, all different, with breath-taking views over the city from their hillside position in the Oltrarno district.
 The Baroque staircase in the Italian garden is majestic, but what you will remember most is the dense pergola of wisteria, flowering in spring, a symbol of the unfolding of human consciousness.
+In these days when you can't admire it live Villa Bardini has installed a webcam to follow this wonder of nature: click here!

 A natural extension of any visit to Palazzo Pitti, the Boboli Gardens were painstakingly